 Conductor Andrew Wailes engineered some splendid passages in Sunday evening's reading of The Dream of Gerontius, eliciting a powerful and evenly distributed dynamic range from the Royal Melbourne Philharmonic Choir, Melbourne University Choral Society, and the Australian Catholic University Choir; a large body of singers with praiseworthy responsiveness and precision… the female voices gave exemplary service.Clive O’Connell, The Age

 A couple of times a year we spend a weekend away from the city at a luxurious camp-site to dedicate time to rehearsing for our concerts, and have lots of fun too.
 Camps are a great way to get to know other members of the choir.

-Each week members meet at the Clyde Hotel in Carlton for a relaxing chat and a few drinks after rehearsal.
-Others meet before rehearsal for a cheap dinner.
+Each week members meet at the Clyde Hotel in Carlton for a relaxing chat and a few drinks after rehearsal, while others meet before rehearsal for a cheap dinner.
 Just a short stroll from where we rehearse the Clyde is a regular venue for MUCS social events.